Nimberite-Development/ModernNet/README.md

 ## Useful Notes
-An empty packet with size 0 needs to be handled by the user currently, in the example code, `if packetLength <= 0: return` is enough for this to not have an effect.
+An empty packet with size 0 needs to be handled by the user currently, `if packetLength <= 0: return` is enough to usually detect if a socket has closed.

 ## To-Dos
 - [ ] Work on better documentation, with more examples.